WHAT IS PELVIC ORGAN PROLAPSE (POP)?

 WHAT IS “NORMAL” POSITIONING OF PELVIC ORGANS?

 The diagram below shows the “normal” anatomical positioning of the organs within the pelvis (bladder, uterus and rectum).
 If you are female, you will have these organs and bones in similar positions.
 If you’ve had a hysterectomy, your uterus will be missing.
+Remember that even though we all have the same parts, they are as unique as our faces.

 MY CERVIX FEELS VERY LOW, DOES THIS MEAN I HAVE A POP?